HistoryData

 Key Achievements

-• Studied advanced mathematics under Benedetto Castelli, Galileo's prominent student, at the University of Pisa
+• Studied under Benedetto Castelli, Galileo's prominent disciple, at the University of Pisa

-• Maintained friendly correspondence with Galileo Galilei during a period of religious persecution
+• Maintained direct correspondence with Galileo Galilei during the height of astronomical controversy

 Did You Know?